Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec-related} summarizes previous studies.
-In Section~\ref{sec-model}, we explain the proposed model considered in this paper.
-Section~\ref{sec-app} presents the main results of this paper, the approximate analysis of the key performance metrics of V2V communications at an intersection.
-In Section~\ref{subsec-optimize}, we explain a broadcast-rate-optimization method based on the analytical results.
+In Section~\ref{sec-model}, we explain the system model considered in this paper.
+Section~\ref{sec-app} presents the approximate analysis of the key performance metrics of V2V communications at an intersection.
+In Section~\ref{subsec-optimize}, we provide a broadcast-rate-optimization method based on the analytical results.
 Finally, we discuss several numerical experiments in Section~\ref{sec-experiments}, and conclude the paper in Section~\ref{sec-conclude}.